/ astro-integrations / How to Integrate Fly.io with Astro: Complete Guide

 Step-by-step guide to integrating Fly.io with your Astro website.

 Fly.io runs your applications on servers close to your users.
 Instead of picking one region and hoping for the best, Fly.io deploys your app to multiple locations worldwide and routes requests to the nearest one.
-For Astro sites that use SSR (server-side rendering), this means faster response times for visitors regardless of where they are.
+For Astro sites that render on demand (server-side rendering), this means faster response times for visitors regardless of where they are.

 Unlike traditional platform-as-a-service providers that abstract away the infrastructure, Fly.io gives you lightweight VMs called Machines.
 You get the simplicity of a managed platform with the control of real servers.
-Astro's hybrid rendering model pairs well with this because you can serve static pages from edge caches while running SSR routes on Fly Machines.
+Astro's rendering model pairs well with this because you can serve prerendered static pages from cache while running on-demand routes on Fly Machines.

 Prerequisites